zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 The API Gateway contains two REST API authentication endpoints: `auth/login` and `auth/query`.

-The `/login` endpoint allows to authenticate mainframe user credentials and returns an authentication token.
-The login request requires the user credentials in one of the following formats:
+The `/login` endpoint authenticates mainframe user credentials and returns an authentication token.
+The login request requires user credentials though one of the following methods:
   * Basic access authentication
   * JSON with user credentials

-1. When successfully authenticated, the response to the request is an empty body and a token in a secure `HttpOnly` cookie named `apimlAuthenticationToken`.
-2. When authentication failed, a user gets 401 status code.
+When authentication is successful the response to the request is an empty body and a token is contained in a secure `HttpOnly` cookie named `apimlAuthenticationToken`.
+When authentication fails, a user gets a 401 status code.

-The `/query` endpoint allows to validate the token and retrieves the information associated with the token.
+The `/query` endpoint validates the token and retrieves the information associated with the token.
-The query request requires the token in one of the following formats:
+The query request requires the token through one of the following methods:
-  * Cookie named `apimlAuthenticationToken`
+  * A cookie named `apimlAuthenticationToken`
   * Bearer authentication

-1. When successfully authenticated, the response to the request is a JSON object, which contains information associated with the token
-2. When authentication failed, a user gets 401 status code.
+When authentication is successful the response to the request is a JSON object which contains information associated with the token.
+When authentication fails, a user gets a 401 status code.

 #### Authentication providers